For Tinytown Bunkies and Garage Kits

-Kits are manufactured in Europe and shipped to North America to dealers or direct to the customer.
+Kits are manufactured in Europe and shipped to North America to dealers.

 Interlocking building systems have been produced in Europe since the early 1980’s.
 EZ Log Structures were introduced to North America in 2010.
-Today we have a network of dealers/retailers across Canada and expanding dealers/retailers in the USA.
-Larger cabins and homes are sold factory direct to USA consumers where there is no dealer.
+Today, we are pleased to be part of a network of dealers across Canada and the US.

 Yes, most kits meet codes without modifications.
-Should modification be required for high wind, heavier snow load, earthquake and hurricane regions, these are done at NO CHARGE.
+Let us know if modification are required for high wind, heavier snow load, earthquake or hurricane regions.

 Most urban regions allow decorative sheds/portable buildings up to 100 sq’ without a permit and other regions may allow larger models.
 Cabins and homes require permits except in unregulated regions.
 Contact your building department for local regulations.

 Picea-Abais a soft wood that grows in cold climates in northern Europe.
 A cold growth tree has 6 to 8 times the growth rings than standard (SPF) spruce, pine, fir supplied locally.
 The dense growth rings create a more stable wood with small tight knots.
 It’s easy to mill and it's light in weight.
 It’s sometimes called Norwegian, Nordic or Baltic Spruce.

 Yes, raw materials are kiln dried to 16% moisture content and during handling it’s air-dried to around 14%.
 This is the required level of moisture to prevent splintering when making cross cuts for joints.

 Sealers are not required.
 The logs have a deep tongue & grove.
 In larger buildings threaded steel rods are used through the walls to keep the logs tight or log screws may be used for hurricane or earthquake regions.